Resgrid/ApiClient/README.md

 4. Click on the *Browse* tab and search for "Resgrid.ApiClient".
 5. Click on the Resgrid.ApiClient package, select the appropriate version in the right-tab and click *Install*.

+## Documentation

+You can view the Resgrid Api Documentation at [https://api.resgrid.com](https://api.resgrid.com/Help)

 ## Usage